trezor/trezor-suite/docs/features/localization.md

 yarn workspace @trezor/suite translations:extract
 ```

-The newly created `master.json` file is generated from `messages.ts` and serves only as a base for translations in Crowdin, therefore it is not commited into Git repository.
+The newly created `master.json` file is generated from `messages.ts` and serves only as a base for translations in Crowdin, therefore it is not committed into Git repository.

 ### Upload